neo4j-labs/text2cypher/datasets/synthetic_opus_demodbs/README.md

-# Synthetic dataset created with GPT-4-Turbo
+# Synthetic dataset created with Claude Opus

-Synthetic dataset of text2cypher over 16 different graph schemas.
+Synthetic dataset of text2cypher over 7 different graph schemas.

-Both questions and cypher queries were generated using GPT-4-turbo.
+Questions were generated using GPT-4-turbo, and the corresponding Cypher statements with `claude-3-opus-20240229`.
 The demo database is available at:

 ```